Scunthorpe Co-operative Junior Choir

 In 2018, some members of the main choir travelled to the Black Forest region of Germany.
 The tour was a great success.

 In 2022, Britten Pears Arts invited the organisation to premiere the 2022 Friday Afternoons set of pieces.
-Composed by Joanna Lee, text by Andy Shepherd, the 12 pieces reflect on set of books, 'The Boy Who Grew Dragons'.
+Composed by Joanna Lee, text by Andy Shepherd, the 12 pieces reflect on the book series, The Boy Who Grew Dragons.